 On the other hand, on a Windows system, please use Cygwin.
 Drag and drop the buildup.sh file into the Cygwin terminal window, and simply press the return key in the Cygwin terminal.
 Furthermore, if you want to specify the drive path, in Cygwin, look at /cygdrive/c/, and this is the path which denotes the C:¥ drive root.

 If you do that, a message such as the following will be displayed in the terminal.
-Here, please type either 1, 2 or 3, and press the return key.
-You can choose from three kinds of build, but (2) is the smallest configuration, so it is usually best to select that one.
+Here, please type either 1, 2, 3 or 4, and press the return key.
+You can choose from these kinds of build, but (2) is the smallest configuration, so it is usually best to select that one.
 (3) contains samples of the user certificate management page, a definition file editor and such.
 Furthermore, regarding the certification application, we recommend developing an original based on the contents of the Autu_Support folder.

 Following that, as stated in the message, in the same layer as the INTER-Mediator folder, there should be an "im_build" folder, and the INTER-Mediator folder is inside that.
 Inside these files are only the most essential things needed for operation.
-Also, in each file and on the bottom bar of each page, a version number and a build date will be appended.
 This im_build/INTER-Mediator folder can be used to replace the current INTER-Mediator folder.